FreeFlarum/freeflarum.com/docs/howto/custom-domain.md

 forum.your.com CNAME you.freeflarum.com
 ```

+!!! note
     Your provider might ask for a TTL, you should set this as low as possible, eg 2 minutes.
 This allows you to change servers quickly, if necessary.

 ## Using a root / naked domain